 Under “Application and selection” we have compiled the most important selection criteria of the program for you.
 For more detailed explanations of the selection process and the legally binding requirements of the degree program, please refer to the selection statutes.

-You can earn up to 40 additional points for your application by participating in the voluntary aptitude test STAV-Psych.
-All information about the voluntary aptitude test STAV-Psych is available on the website of the STAV-Psych coordination office.
+You can earn up to 40 additional points for your application by participating in the voluntary aptitude test BaPsy-DGPs.
+The BaPsy-DGPs is a subject-specific aptitude test on general cognitive abilities and prior knowledge relevant for a Psychology program.
+Taking part in the BaPsy-DGPs aptitude test is voluntary.
+For information on the BaPsy-DGPs voluntary aptitude test, please refer to the website of the BaPsy-DGPs aptitude test.